How to open an FBS account?

 If stop loss and take profit values are set, they will appear on the chart as horizontal lines at the corresponding price levels, making it easy for you to monitor open trades.
 If SL and TP levels were set too close to the current price, you will see an error message: “Incorrect S/L or T/P”.
 You will need to move the levels farther from the current price and repeat the request.

 The next important field is “Type”.
-There are 2 types of orders – market orders and pending orders.
-The main difference between these 2 types is that market orders are automatically opened at the current market price while pending orders can be set for a specific price in the future.
+There are two types of orders – market orders and pending orders.
+The main difference between these two types is that market orders are automatically opened at the current market price while pending orders can be set for a specific price in the future.

 If “Sell” and “Buy” buttons are inactive, it means that you have chosen an incorrect order volume for this account type.
 Please check your settings for order volume and compare them to the trading conditions stated on our website.

 The open order can be viewed in the Terminal window by clicking on the Trade tab.
 To open Terminal window, click “View” – “Toolbox” or use “CTRL + T” combination.

 You can trade even faster by using the one-click trading option.
 To activate it, click menu “Tools” – “Options”.

 Select the “Trade” tab and check the “One Click Trading” option.

 Once one-click trading has been activated you can place a trade, using the buy and sell buttons with the option of modifying the volume in the top left-hand corner of the chart.

 To close an open position, click the “x” in the Trade tab in the Terminal window.